bajamircea/bajamircea.github.io/_posts/2016-09-26-bayes-theorem.markdown

 ---

-Bayes' theorem: what it is, a simple example, and a counter-intuitive example that demonstrates the base rate falacy.
+Bayes' theorem: what it is, a simple example, and a counter-intuitive example that demonstrates the base rate fallacy.

 {% include mathjax.html %}